 Despite that, the one aspect that did live up to that goal is, undoubtedly, the Costume Design Department, which turned out exquisite designs for both characters and managed to give the look of the movie a very retro and glamorous look.

-So, though this was never our favorite candidate to win, it is certainly a deserved nomination.
+So, though this was never my favorite candidate to win, it is certainly a deserved nomination.

-This is the fourth of our Oscar Retrospective 2017!
-Join us next time when we'll be closing this series by looking at Fantastic Beasts and Where to Find Them.
-Meanwhile, check out last year Retrospective covering: The Revenant, Cinderella, The Danish Girl, Carol and Mad Max: Fury Road.
+This is the fourth of the Oscar Retrospective 2017!
+Join me next time when I'll be closing this series by looking at Fantastic Beasts and Where to Find Them.
+Meanwhile, check out last year's Retrospective covering: The Revenant, Cinderella, The Danish Girl, Carol and Mad Max: Fury Road.